A New Struggle

 Here are some key areas to address when working with students.
 Ways to help enhance their learning experiences can be discovered below:

 There are many great strategies for your child when struggling with Dyslexia and Math.
-The Learning Success Blog has many great resources for the student, parent, and teacher.
-Also, check out Dyslexia and Mathematics, 2nd addition.
 Remember there is no “right” approach.
 From my own experience trial and error is the best course of action.

 Because there is no one size fits all solution we have worked a variety of solutions into the Learning Success System.
 The system uses a variety of approaches.
 The brain likes variety.
 Variety keeps us focused.
 Variety makes different learning systems work together.